home-assistant/home-assistant.io/source/_components/timer.markdown

 ha_qa_scale: internal
 ---

-The `timer` component aims to simplify automations based on (dynamic) durations.
+The `timer` integration aims to simplify automations based on (dynamic) durations.

 When a timer finishes or gets canceled the corresponding events are fired.
 This allows you to differentiate if a timer has switched from `active` to `idle` because the given duration has elapsed or it has been canceled.
 To control timers in your automations you can use the services mentioned below.
 When calling the `start` service on a timer that is already running, it resets the duration it will need to finish and restart the timer without triggering a canceled or finished event.
 This, for example, makes it easy to create timed lights that get triggered by motion.
 Starting a timer triggers a started event unless the timer is paused, in that case, it triggers a restarted event.